A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 • ICHRAs can be used to reimburse qualified medical expenses in addition to individual market health insurance premiums if the employer opts to allow this.
 However, if ICHRA reimbursement is available for pre-deductible expenses, the employee would not be eligible to contribute to an HSA, even if they enroll in an individual market HSA-qualified health plan.

-• If the ICHRA benefit covers some, but not all, of the employee’s premium in the individual market, the employer can allow the employee to use a pre-tax salary reduction (via a cafeteria plan) to pay the employee’s share of the premium, but only if the plan is purchased outside the exchange.
-If the employee purchases on-exchange coverage with the ICHRA funds, the employee cannot use a pre-tax salary reduction to fund the remainder of the premium (assuming the ICHRA benefit doesn’t cover the full premium).
+• If the ICHRA benefit covers some, but not all, of the employee's premium in the individual market, the employer can allow the employee to use a pre-tax salary reduction (via a cafeteria plan) to pay the employee's share of the premium, but only if the plan is purchased outside the exchange.4 If the employee purchases on-exchange coverage with the ICHRA funds, the employee cannot use a pre-tax salary reduction to fund the remainder of the premium (assuming the ICHRA benefit doesn't cover the full premium).
+Congress considered legislation to change this rule in 2025, but the measure was never enacted.
+So the rules regarding pre-tax salary reductions have not changed as of early 2026.

-• If, after applying the ICHRA benefit, the employee would have to pay more than 8.39%2 of their 2024 household income (the threshold is adjusted annually) for self-only coverage (ie, not counting family members) under the lowest-cost silver plan in the exchange, the ICHRA does not constitute affordable employer-sponsored insurance.
-In that case, the employee can reject the ICHRA and claim a premium subsidy in the exchange instead, assuming they’re eligible for one.
-But if the employee accepts the ICHRA benefits and/or if the ICHRA benefit results in the lowest-cost self-only plan in the exchange having an after-ICHRA premium that doesn’t exceed 8.39% of the employee’s 2024 household income, the employee is not eligible for premium subsidies in the exchange.
-In this regard, an ICHRA is treated in the same manner as employer-sponsored health insurance.
+• If, after applying the ICHRA benefit, the employee would have to pay more than 9.96%5 of their 2026 household income (the threshold is adjusted annually) for self-only coverage (ie, not counting family members) under the lowest-cost silver plan in the exchange, the ICHRA does not constitute affordable employer-sponsored insurance.
+In that case, the employee can reject the ICHRA and claim a premium subsidy in the exchange instead, assuming they're eligible for one.
+But if the employee accepts the ICHRA benefits and/or if the ICHRA benefit results in the lowest-cost self-only plan in the exchange having an after-ICHRA premium that doesn't exceed 9.96% of the employee's 2026 household income, the employee is not eligible for premium subsidies in the exchange.4 In this regard, an ICHRA is treated in the same manner as employer-sponsored health insurance.

 • ICHRAs can be used to provide health benefits to household employees, such as nannies.
 All of the above rules must be followed, meaning that the person's coverage must be obtained in the individual market and Marketplace subsidies are not available if the ICHRA is used.
 The household employer will need to draft the correct plan documents to offer the ICHRA benefit, so it's advised that they seek expert assistance with that process to make sure that all of the paperwork is in order.